ionic-team/native-run/CONTRIBUTING.md

 ## Publishing

 CI automatically publishes the next version semantically from analyzing commits in `stable`.
-To maintain a shared history between `master` and `stable`, the branches must be rebased with each other locally.
+To maintain a shared history between `develop` and `stable`, the branches must be rebased with each other locally.

-* When it's time to cut a release from `master`:
+* When it's time to cut a release from `develop`:

     ```
     git checkout stable
-    git merge --ff-only master
+    git merge --ff-only develop
     git push origin stable
     ```

 * Await successful publish in CI.
 Ionitron will push the updated versions and tags to `stable`.
-* Sync `master` with `stable`.
+* Sync `develop` with `stable`.

     ```
     git pull origin stable
-    git checkout master
+    git checkout develop
     git merge --ff-only stable
-    git push origin master
+    git push origin develop
     ```